 What to expect when starting therapy...

 I work with people to help them better understand the experiences that have shaped their present difficulties.
 I want to really know the person seated before me.
-One of the negative impacts of traumatic stress is that it causes people to develop narrow and limiting views of themselves and the world - causing unnecessary suffering and keeping them from living to their full potential.
+One of the negative impacts of traumatic stress is that it causes people to develop narrow and limiting views of themselves and the world.
+This causes unnecessary suffering and keeps them from living to their full potential.
 My role is to provide a safe, non-judgmental and supportive space in which you feel accepted and empowered to make wise choices that promote your health and happiness.

 Together, we will identify the past event(s) that may be contributing to the present problem; the present situations that cause distress; and the key skills that are needed to improve overall well-being.

 One goal of psychotherapy is to guide you towards understanding and perspectives that will lead to healthy behaviors and improved interactions.
 Together, we will explore what works best for you.
 I will always respect your boundaries and your pacing.
 I will explain every step of the way: what we are doing and ‘the why’ behind how it helps.
 This respectful and holistic approach ensures my clients feel safe, nurtured and in control.
 Clients develop greater resiliency and are empowered to overcome adversity.
 They experience positive changes in their relationship to themselves, an increased sense of self-efficacy, and improved relationships with others.